 We may share your data with the third parties set out below for the purposes described above:

-- to protect the rights, property or safety of us, our Auctioneers, Bidders and others.
+• to protect the rights, property or safety of us, our Auctioneers, Bidders and others.
 This includes exchanging information with other organisations such as credit reference, fraud and theft prevention agencies for the purposes of reducing credit risk and fraud.

 Unless otherwise permitted by law, we will enter into agreements with such third parties to ensure that they respect the security of your data and use it only in accordance with data protection laws.